 "Put on, as God's chosen ones, holy and beloved, heartfelt compassion, kindness, humility, gentleness, and patience."
 Col 3:12

 Family life at the time of Jesus was very different from how we understand family life in 21st century North America.
-Gender roles were sharply drawn, leaving women especially with few rights, and although women and mothers were honored, they rarely owned property or had any education, making Jesus' relationship with women, many of whom became important disciples in the earliest community of believers, all the more interesting and challenging.
+Gender roles were sharply drawn, leaving women especially with few rights, and although women and mothers were honored, they rarely owned property or had any education, making Jesus' relationship with women all the more interesting and challenging.

-The letter to the Colossians reminds us that the so called feminine virtues of compassion, kindness, humility, gentleness and patience are foundational to Jesus' vision.
-If we are going to be in what the scripture's call "right relationship" with one another, we must put on these virtues, especially in our families.
-Unless parents are humble in their guidance of their children, their offspring will inadvertently learn that power is something to be used over others rather than with them.
+The letter to the Colossians reminds us that compassion, kindness, humility, gentleness and patience are virtues we need to live if we are going to be in what the scripture's call "right relationship" with one another.
+Surely, these virtues are also important in and for every family.
+Unless parents are humble in their guidance of their children, their offspring will inadvertently learn that power is something to be used over others rather than with them, and this creates an unnecessary tension among family members.
 Only when everyone in a family senses their own dignity, even when receiving correction, can we avoid creating an "us" against "them" mentality which can never be good for family life.

 Today, practice humility.
 Ask for guidance.

 What do you think are the most important family values in the bible?